 Opportunities to use renewable energy sources exist for homes, businesses, and institutions alike.
 The City of Minneapolis strives to be a leader in implementing renewable energy projects.
 Examples of renewable energy initiatives undertaken in Minneapolis include:

 - Solar panels are going up at City maintenance facilities, fire stations, and the Convention Center.

-- A 10 megawatt hydroelectric project at the Lower St. Anthony Falls will create 75 green jobs during construction and enough energy to power 7,500 homes annually when it goes online in 2011.
+- A 10 megawatt hydroelectric project at the Lower St. Anthony Falls creates enough electricity to power 7,500 homes annually.

 - Xcel Energy runs a 12 megawatt hydroelectric plant at Hennepin Island in downtown Minneapolis.